 Download a sample degree plan for Public Relations.

 Major Courses and Catalog

-In addition to successful completion of the university's core curriculum, the Bachelor of Science in Public Relations degree requires the following courses:
+In addition to completing the university's core curriculum, the Bachelor of Science in Public Relations degree requires the following classes:

 - COM-322 Advanced Public Speaking (3 credit hours)